-FXUA has designated a Title IX & Clery Act Compliance Coordinator who is responsible for the oversight of this policy and any procedures related to it.
-The Title IX & Clery Act Compliance Coordinator is responsible for overseeing and resolving all Title IX reports, as well as identifying and addressing any patterns or systemic concerns that arise during the review of such reports.
-The Title IX & Clery Act Compliance Coordinator evaluates trends on campus by using information reported and provides campus-wide training and education programs and other remedial actions designed to eliminate Prohibited Conduct, prevent its recurrence, and address its effects.
+FXUA has designated a Title IX Coordinator who is responsible for the oversight of this policy and any procedures related to it.
+The Title IX Coordinator is responsible for overseeing and resolving all Title IX reports, as well as identifying and addressing any patterns or systemic concerns that arise during the review of such reports.
+The Title IX Coordinator evaluates trends on campus by using information reported and provides campus-wide training and education programs and other remedial actions designed to eliminate Prohibited Conduct, prevent its recurrence, and address its effects.
 For any questions or concerns regarding Title IX, please email titleix@fxua.edu.

-Title IX Coordinators and Deputy Title IX Coordinators serve as designees of the Title IX & Clery Act Compliance Coordinator in any case where there is a conflict of interest that would prohibit the Title IX & Clery Act Compliance Coordinator from providing fair and impartial oversight.
-The Title IX & Clery Act Compliance Coordinator and any Deputy Title IX Coordinator(s) are annually trained on the issues related to Title IX.
+Title IX Coordinators and Deputy Title IX Coordinators serve as designees of the Title IX Coordinator in any case where there is a conflict of interest that would prohibit the Title IX Coordinator from providing fair and impartial oversight.
+The Title IX Coordinator and any Deputy Title IX Coordinator(s) are annually trained on the issues related to Title IX.
 Topics can include sexual harassment, domestic violence, dating violence, sexual assault, and stalking as well as the grievance process and how to conduct an impartial investigation free of bias and conflict of interest.

-Title IX & Clery Act Compliance Coordinator Dr. Amy Buras Learning Resource Manager Village Drive, 2nd Floor Telephone: (703) 865-8735 Email: aburas@fxua.edu Deputy Title IX Coordinator Dr. Kevin Martin Director of Institutional Effectiveness Village Drive, 2nd Floor Telephone: (703) 865-8736 Email: kevin@fxua.edu
+Title IX Coordinator Dr. Amy Buras Learning Resource Manager Village Drive, 2nd Floor Telephone: (703) 865-8735 Email: aburas@fxua.edu

+Deputy Title IX Coordinator Dr. NS Hasan Executive Dean for Academic Programs/Administration Village Drive, 2nd Floor Telephone: (703) 865-6420 Email: nshasan@fxua.edu